Opentrons/opentrons/README.md

 If the Motor Handler is not attached to a USB port, it will still log its movements and the serial commands it would have executed using the standard `logging` library.

+Additionally, the MotorHandler includes a PipetteMotor class which wraps and tries to mimic the interface of a standard Pipette instance from the labware portion of the codebase.

 ### Creating Additional Handlers